 When I met Mel, I was a closet addict.
 My family and friends suspected that I have an addiction but were just too loving and in denial about my condition.
 We were a happy family.
 I never wanted anything.
 My mom stayed at home, taking care of my brother and me, my dad was the man of the house providing for us and setting the rules.
 We were perfect.

-I think my addiction started in high school when I struggled with my grades but couldn’t tell my parents I am failing a school.
-The pills kept me up; I could focus better, got better grades and more pills.
+I think my addiction started in high school when I struggled with my grades but couldn’t tell my parents I am failing school.
+The pills kept me up; I could focus better, get better grades, and more pills.
 By the time I went to college, I had the perfect formula and formulation to ace that too.
-Pills got me promoted when I got my first job within eight months; pills helped me pick-up dates because I could recall almost everything the girls said, so they knew I was paying attention, and that paid it back.
+Pills got me promoted when I got my first job within eight months; pills helped me pick up dates because I could recall almost everything the girls said, so they knew I was paying attention, and that paid it back.

-But with my addiction to being a high achiever and seeking my family approval also came the pressure and the need for more pills.
+But with my addiction to being a high achiever and seeking my family's approval also came the pressure and the need for more pills.
 I started keeping company with the wrong crowd and drinking a little bit more to help me relax.
 Soon I had a two-step problem.

 A friend and I were thinking of starting a company, but we had a limited amount of money.
 We had just enough to get it right the first time.
 We decided to get a business consultant to launch us right.
 A buddy, who had worked with Mel S Broos and was doing really well, suggested that we contact her.
 He mentioned something about Mel being intuitive, but who believes such stuff, right?

 We met Mel at a small Mexican restaurant in Denver, Colorado.
 Mel was nothing of what I expected a business consultant would be, let me tell you this much.
 Soon as I sat down, she looked straight at me and stared for a moment.
 I felt very uncomfortable, and I joked, “What are you staring at?”, To which she replied in a very even tone, “You are an addict.
 You are killing yourself.”